louisds/NLP-projects/NLP_jargon.md

 **Constituency Parsing** is based on the formalism of context-free grammars.
 In this type of tree, the sentence is divided into constituents, that is, sub-phrases that belong to a specific category in the grammar.
 In English, for example, the phrases “a dog”, “a computer on the table” and “the nice sunset” are all noun phrases, while “eat a pizza” and “go to the beach” are verb phrases.
 This a difference with dependency parsing, which looks at the individual words.

-## Lexical vs. Structural Ambiguity
+## Lexical-Semantic vs. Structural-Syntactic vs. Pragmatic Ambiguity

-Lexical ambiguity occurs when a word has more than one meaning, while structural ambiguity arises when the sentence’s meaning is unclear because of how words are related.
-Some examples:
+**Lexical or Semantic ambiguity** occurs when a word has more than one meaning.
+Example: “I went to the bank”.
+There are several dictionary meanings for the word “bank” Here, you can’t know if “bank” is a place where money is held or a riverbank.
+Lexical ambiguity is a subtype of semantic ambiguity where a word or morpheme is ambiguous instead of an expression.

-**Lexical ambiguity**: “I went to the bank” There are several dictionary meanings for the word “bank” Here, you can’t know if “bank” is a place where money is held or a riverbank.
+**Structural or Syntactic ambiguity** arises when the sentence’s meaning is unclear because of how words are related.
+Example: “The chicken is ready to eat”.
+You can’t tell if the chicken will do the eating or if the chicken will be eaten.

-**Structural ambiguity**: “The chicken is ready to eat” You can’t tell if the chicken will do the eating or if the chicken will be eaten.
+**Pragmatic ambiguity** arises when the statement is not specific, and the context does not provide the information needed to clarify the statement.
+It deals with the use of real-world knowledge and understanding how this impacts the meaning of what is being communicated.
+Example: "Do you know what time it is?".
+This could just be someone asking for the time, or someone being angry because other person was too late.

 ## Taxonomy and Ontology